• Skip to primary navigation

 • 📖 Recipe

-• We're dusting the chicken with cornstarch and shallow-frying it, which makes the chicken crispy enough without the fuss of a messy batter.
+• We coat the chicken in cornstarch and shallow-fry it, which creates a crisp exterior without the need for a heavy, messy batter.

-• I've tested this with chicken thighs and chicken breast and I recommend using chicken thighs as they're juicier and tend not to dry out.
+• I've tested this with both chicken thighs and chicken breast, and I recommend thighs since they stay juicier and are less likely to dry out.

 Ingredients & Substitutes